 The fourteen community plans are each updated every seven to ten years, in a process that involves visioning, goal-setting, applying and tailoring "community character policies" that are used to guide the form and character of future development throughout the community, developing open space and multi-modal transportation plans, and establishing an implementation strategy.
 All were updated in 2015 as part of the NashvilleNext long-range plan.

-For more information about the Community Plans Division, please contact Kathryn Withers, Community Plans Division Manager, at (615) 862-7193.
+For more information about the Community Plans Division, please contact Craig Owensby, the Planning Department's public information officer, at 615-862-7192.